tdawnsugrue/pangenome-graphs/README.md

     - this is a general graphing tool; not designed with genome graphs in mind
     - hard to find information on how it's being used with pangenome graphs in particular. the vgtools suite  mentions it can be used but doesn't provide information beyond generating a `.dot` file for it.
 2.)
 Bandage
-    - Made for genome graphs; an older tool
+    - Made for genome graphs; an older tool  hprcv1.1...
-        - can get a general idea of what an area looks like
-    - according to gh repo; last update 2 years ago
-    - Visualisations are not very useful for larger graphs (see [this example](img/fcgr-subgraph.png))
-    - Easy to use GUI - can just drop a GFA file into it and then set params
 3.) sequenceTubeMap
     - JS tool for visualising pangenome graphs; by vgteam
     - updated recently